 April felt more like October.
-She was only forty nine but she feel the cold coming.
-She never liked cake and she hated people singing at her so she knew the next few hours were going to suck ass.
+She was only forty-nine but she felt the cold coming.
+She never liked cake and she hated people singing to her so she knew the next few hours were going to suck ass.
 What were birthdays but a yearly reminder that you’re a year closer to death?
-For all she knew she was going to get run over tomorrow and the number forty nine would sum up her entire existence.
+For all she knew, she was going to get run over tomorrow and the number forty-nine would sum up her entire existence.

 She especially dreaded fifty.